-This entry is part 6 of 7 in the series Beyond the Cross
+Part 6 of Beyond the Cross

 Service as an Expression of Wholeness, Not Sacrifice